 - Veggies - the vegetable options are entirely up to you!
 Feel free to use whatever veggies that you have on hand, including frozen!

-How do I make this roasted broccoli mac?
+How to make roasted broccoli mac and cheese

-Bring a large pot of water to a boil.
+Step 2: Bring a large pot of water to a boil.
 Cook macaroni or your favorite choice of short pasta until al dente.
-Strain, then set aside and add the garlic and shallot into the same pot (without the pasta in it).
+Strain, then set aside.
+Add the garlic and shallot into the same pot (without the pasta in it).
 Bring to medium heat and sauté until fragrant, 2 minutes.

 Add in the butter and melt.
 Pour in the flour and whisk until it combines and forms a thick and smooth texture.